Cleaning Mold & Odors Off Your Stuff

 Quaternary Ammonium Products

 This is the only quaternary ammonium product I have tried using so it is the one I am telling you about.
-I find hydrogen peroxide to be quite useful but sometimes I want to clean something that I am worried will be damaged by the hydrogen peroxide.
+I find hydrogen peroxide to be quite useful but often I want to clean something that I am worried will be damaged by the hydrogen peroxide.
 So, I tried Benzarid years ago when I started remediating moldy buildings and belongings of mine, family and friends.
 It is made by Nature's Innovation and their material safety data sheet claims it has no toxic chemicals in it (this is by the standards of the United States government - so depends on how much faith you have in that system).
+I have spoke with the owner of the company and they are seriously trying to make safe products.
 Many hospitals use this product and it has absolutely no smell.
 A great feature for anyone that has chemical sensitivity with smells.
 I use it with gloves and tell others to do the same, but have had it on my skin for varying amounts of time with absolutely no reaction to it.
 It cleans wonderfully and has never damaged anything I have used it on at full strength.
-What I mean by cleans wonderfully, is that I have had items with obvious stinky, musty, VOC smells on them and used it on them a few times by pouring some of it on a paper towel and wiping the item down, repeat as needed and the smell is gone for good.
+What I mean by cleans wonderfully, is that I have had items with obvious stinky, musty, VOC moldy/mycotoxin smells on them and used it on them a few times by pouring some of it on a paper towel and wiping the item down, repeat as needed and the smell is gone for good.
 Examples of things I have cleaned with it are leather furniture, books (it cleaned up lightly exposed books that had an obvious smell after about 3-5 wipe downs, painted walls, sealed wood, plastic that had not been fully impregnated with the toxins, metal, glass, computer keyboards, computers and much more.
 I have so far not had it damage anything, but no promises there.
 All of these cleaning substances might do damage when wiping things down.
 This has been the safest item to use so far when it comes to physically causing damage to an object.
+It also does wonders at making the smells disappear.
+If the smell is gone, I find the reaction is gone.
+I have had many people use this product and find it works well for them too.

 I don't usually use bleach for cleaning up mold, but some people like it, so if you use it, 5-10% bleach is usually used for cleaning up mold.
 Always use gloves when handling bleach.
 Some people react very negatively to the smell of bleach, so be careful and stop using it if you are one of them.
 Like hydrogen peroxide (H202), bleach can damage surfaces it is used to clean. in fact it is more likely to damage objects than H202 in my opinion.
 Unlike hydrogen peroxide it gives off noxious fumes.
 It is even more likely than hydrogen peroxide to damage objects.
 It is only going to be useful on non-porous surfaces as with all these substances we are examining here.
 Remember that bleach can not be mixed with ammonia as it causes a toxic gas to be formed.
 I would mention that I think hydrogen peroxide is better in my opinion in dealing with mold related clean up in many instances where someone might consider bleach.